getsentry/sentry-vscode/README.md

 - `sentry.enabled`: Enable or disable this extension
 - `sentry.serverUrl`: Use a custom on-premise server
 - `sentry.projects`: Select projects for searching issues
+- `sentry.searchPaths`: Local paths to search for source files

 ## Development

 Please feel free to open issues or PRs.
 To build and run this configuration, open this repository in VSCode and run the _Extension_ target.
 To run tests, run the _Extension Tests_ target.